stebifan/i-doit/README.md

 % sudo docker run -p <port>:80 -t i-doit
 ```

-Point your brower to `http://localhost:<port>/i-doit` and complete the installation steps.
+Point your browser to `http://localhost:<port>/i-doit/` and complete the installation steps.

 ## Pull from docker hub, then launch